What British Slang Words Insult?

 Example: Those chavs were hanging around outside the shop, blasting loud music and causing trouble.

-Chav is considered a more negative term than others on the list, describing a stereotype of an individual who is loud, bold, and frequently wears flashy, branded attire.
+Chav is consider a more negative term than others on the list, describing a stereotype of an individual who is loud, bold, and frequently wears flashy, brand attire.
 The expression gained popularity and despite its decline in use lately, it remains a widely recognized slur.

 8. Div